Section 4. Airport Advisory Services

 preceded by the phrase “(Airport name) AIRPORT

 b.
-Provide the information as appropriate,
+Provide the

-to best serve the current traffic situation:
+following information as needed to best serve the current traffic situation.
+Do

 1. Wind direction and speed.